stealjs/steal-tools/doc/grunt-build.md

 ## system

-These are [System.config] values that are used to load modules during the build process.
+These are [config.config] values that are used to load modules during the build process.
 Typically, you will want to specify at least the `config` and `main` options, like so: